-Enabling optimal planning requires good knowledge of the map of the environment~\cite{loquercio2021learning}.
-Mapping is one of the main components necessary for achieving efficient autonomous robot control, as it enables advanced obstacle avoidance and the computation of optimal mission trajectories.
 Simultaneous Localization and Mapping (SLAM) is a class of mapping algorithms that can actively correct for both odometry and mapping errors~\cite{zhou2022efficient}.
-In particular, graph-based SLAM is widely used due to its high accuracy and ability to store the whole robot trajectory~\cite{grisetti2010tutorial, bai2021sparse}.
-Today it is a State-of-the-Art (SoA) reference for performance comparisons~\cite{campos2021orb}.
+In particular, graph-based SLAM is widely used due to its high accuracy and ability to store the whole robot trajectory~\cite{dilshad2022locateuav, bai2021sparse}.
 The algorithm models the drone poses as graph nodes, the odometry measurements as edges, and consists of two main elements: the loop-closure detection, which identifies if the drone has returned to a previously visited location, and the graph optimization, which creates an additional edge as the result of the loop closure, optimizing the previously added poses.
-Moreover, since mapping requires accurate sensing capabilities that can measure the depth of the environment, LiDARs and stereo cameras~\cite{campos2021orb} are among the most popular approaches that support SLAM on UAVs today.
+Moreover, since mapping requires accurate sensing capabilities that can measure the depth of the environment, Light Detection And Ranging (LiDAR) and stereo cameras~\cite{campos2021orb} are among the most popular approaches that support SLAM on UAVs today.